oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 As an example, we have set a condition to the Opportunity filter, looking only for those that have the budget amount higher than $1000.

 .. image:: ../../img/territories/set_filter.png
-   :alt: Example of the Opportunity filter
+   :alt: Example of the opportunity filter

 Once the territory is saved, it will need to be activated to be able to function (see the section below).